AttackOnJasper/University-notes/notes/aws/aws.md

 	* path-style URLs: https://s3.Region.amazonaws.com/bucket-name/key-name
 	* virtual hosted-style URLs: https://bucket-name.s3.Region.amazonaws.com/key-name
 * Resource S3 ARN must include /* at the end of the S3 bucket name to be a valid ARN.
+* Use cases
+	* Content storage
+	* Backup
+	* Big data analytics
+	* Static website hosting
+		* Can be used together with CloudFront - a CDN (content delivery network)

-## Components
+* Components
 	* Bucket (folder) name needs to be **globally unique** (because it would create a web address)
 	* object (file) - unique name in the bucket
 		* each object can be from 0 bytes to 5 TB
 	    * components: object key (name), value, metadata, version id
 	    	* key name determines which partition the file is stored in
 	    * logging can be enabled to track object level activities

-## Data Consistency
+* Data Consistency
 	* Read after Write for PUTS of new objects: be able to view directly after upload a new object
 	* Eventual Consistency for override PUTS and DELETES: updating existing file could take time to propagate the change

-## Versioning
-* Good backup tool
-* After enable versioning, each object has metadata and version Id
-* Features
-	* Can see different versions when clicking into the object
-    * Versions may need different permissions to retrieve
-    * Cannot disable; can only suspend
-	* Make one version public does not make the previous versions public
-	* Supports object locking
-* Versioned bucket would not be deleted immediately
-	* Deleted object can be retrieved via previous versions
-	* Have the option to perminantly delete all versions at once

-## Object Locking
-* Prevent objects from being deleted or modified for a period of time
-	* Follows **WORM model** (write once, read many)
-* Can be applied to an object or to the whole bucket
-* Modes
-	* Governance - needs permission to delete/overwrite rules
-	* Compilance - even root account cannot delete the object for a fixed retention period
-	* Legal Holds - can be deleted by any users who have **s3:PutObjectLegalHold** permission
-* Glacier Vault Lock
-	* Cannot be changed once updated
-* Modificating locked objects
-	* With version enabled S3 buckets, each version can have a different retention period
-	* To modify a locked object, can create another version and edit on that version

-## Use cases
-* Content storage
-* Backup
-* Big data analytics
-* Static website hosting
-	* Can be used together with CloudFront - a CDN (content delivery network)

-## Permissions
-* default: all buckets would only be available to the owner when created
-* Policies for access
-	* ACL (Access Control List)
-		* Permission up to individual file level
-   	* Bucket Policies
-   		* JSON format
-   		* Specify what actions are allowed or denied for which principals on the bucket that the bucket policy is attached to
-   		* Deny would override allow in ACL
-   		* Management
-   			* 'Bucket' -> 'Permissions' -> Scroll down to 'Bucket policies'
-   			* Create
-   				* can use 'Policy generator'
-* client / server authentication
-* Access logs can be configured on bucket level to log all requests made to the S3 bucket
-	* Can be written to another S3 bucket

-## Security
-* All new buckets are private by default
-* Encryption in Transit (SSL/TLS)
-* Encryption at Rest (At hard-drive)
-	* Can encrypt in object level & bucket level
-	* Server-side (Amazon does encryption upon receiving new objects)
-		* Options
-			1. Server-side Encryption S3 Managed Keys (SSE-S3) stores keys
-			1. SSE-KMS
-			1. SSE-C - customers' keys
-		* Ways to enforce encryption on S3 buckets during uploading objects:
-			1. Check the box on SSE
-			1. Configure a bucket policy to only allow `PUT` requests with a request header `x-amz-server-side-encryption` with value `AES256` / `ams:kms`
-	* Client-side (Encrypt and then upload)
-* Bucket encryption
-	* AES 256

 ## Storage Tiers
 * A storage class represents the 'classification' assigned to each object in S3
 	* The objects would be classified based on different use cases. e.g. frequency of retrieval, data classification, retention, etc.
 * Storage class types
 	* Standard: frequently accessed data
-		* 99.99% availability, 99.999999999% (i.e. 11 9s) durability
+		* Design: 99.99% availability, 99.999999999% (i.e. 11 9s) durability
+			- SLA: 99.9% availability
 		* low
 		* stored in multiple devices in multiple facilities; can sustain the loss of 2 facilities concurrently
 		* the most expensive storage class
 	* Standard-IA: long-lived, not frequently accessed
 		* 99.9% availability, 99.999999999% (i.e. 11 9s) durability
+		- retrieved weekly / monthly
 		* Can have rapid access when needed
 		* Low storage fee; has retrieval fee
+			- objects smaller than 128KB are billed as 128KB objects
 	* One Zone-IA: long-lived, not frequently accessed, non-critical data
 	* Intelligent-Tiering
 		* will have limited management fee